gsc2001/MDL-Assignment-2.2-2.3/q2/report.md

         -   If the he has material and less arrows he goes UP to craft
         -   If he has material and everything to kill MM he goes in E and tries to HIT / SHOOT

+    Number of iterations:

+        - step cost = -20 -> 124
+        - step cost = -10 -> 117
+        - step cost = -5 ->  114

+    If we decrease the value of gamma the number of iterations to converge become less as we dont see future paths.

+    If we increase delta the iterations become less as now more difference is accepted

 **Q2)**

 1. Starting State: (W, 0, 0, D, 100)